 A healthier version of mac and cheese that replaces half the pasta with roasted cauliflower.
-Delicious and easy for a weeknight.
+Add Boursin cheese for extra flavor and enjoy this delicious and easy recipe for a weeknight.

-My solution to the stubbornness I'm so proud of, is a slightly healthier version of Mac 'n' Cheese!
-I've cut the pasta almost in half and replaced it with roasted cauliflower.
+I've cut the pasta almost in half and replaced it with roasted veggie in this cauliflower mac and cheese!
 Even better, this is a great way to disguise veggies for the kids.

 I used cheddar mixed with herbed Boursin cheese to make it extra creamy.
 If you can't find that specific Boursin, other flavors with do.
 As well as replacing it with cream cheese (just add a teaspoon of Italian seasoning if you are using plain cream cheese!)